 - 8.2.1.
 Penalties may be applied as follows, and in no particular order: - 8.2.1.1.
 Coaching.
 This penalty is not subject to appeal. - 8.2.1.2.
 Race Disqualification.
+Disqualified drivers finish behind all users that were not disqualified and may not receive championship points for the event.
+Users may be disqualified from events for reaching the total incident point cap for the session, not obeying race session rules (such as the driver fair share requirements or tire compound change requirements), or other reasons listed in this document.
 This penalty is not subject to appeal. - 8.2.1.3.
 Restrictions to various parts of iRacing.com and/or the iRacing simulation.
 This penalty may be subject to appeal (See Appeals, Section 10). - A) Restricted from participating in Race and Qualifying sessions for all iRacing Series. - B) Restricted from participating in any and all multiplayer Sessions. - C) Restricted from participating Hosted Sessions. - D) Restricted from spectating Sessions. - E) Restricted from using in-Simulation voice chat, text chat, and/or both voice and text chat. - F) Suspended from the entirety of iRacing.com. - 8.2.1.4.
 Indefinite revocation of iRacing.com membership.
-This penalty may be subject to appeal (See Appeals, Section 10). - 8.2.2.
+This penalty may be subject to appeal [See Appeals, Section 10]. - 8.2.2.
 If a member is assessed probation or suspension, he or she must serve the full term of the penalty while his or her iRacing.com membership is active. - 8.2.3.
 Regardless of any Protests, Appeals, or Penalties assessed, iRatings, ttRatings, and Safety Ratings will not be adjusted.